 - the method to build the ‘own hypothesis’ (208 kya) on the data of the critizised paper and the ability to publish it peer-reviewed as ‘discovery’, even if Mendez et al. report themselves that using a higher mutation rate (1.0×10-9) results in a more ‘reasonable’ estimate of the Y-TMRCA of 209 kya.

 - no willingness to provide or mention other alternative models, views, calibrations, discussions and papers.

-- an unfriendly way to represent the criticized paper results (and therefore his authors) as deliberatedly falsified or amateurish, to make the own hypothesis seem more important (see YouTube video by Elhaik, which comes like the creed of a militant sect).
+- an unfriendly way to represent the criticized paper results (and therefore his authors) as deliberatedly falsified or amateurish, to make the own hypothesis seem more important (see YouTube video by Elhaik).
 This procedure also distracts from the open and necessary scientific discussion of the paper results.